nasa/Common-Metadata-Repository/search-app/api_docs.md

 ### General Request Details

+#### Maximum URL Length

+The Maximum URL length supported by CMR is 6032 characters.

 #### Query Parameters

  * `page_size` - number of results per page - default is 10, max is 2000